 - System-wide parking utilization is anticipated to be 63%, which is below the 85-90% effective capacity threshold. - Municipal off-street parking is operating at 65% utilization and privately owned off-street facilities are operating at 64% utilization.
-The GO Transit parking lot is anticipated to continue operating at 100% capacity. - On-street parking is anticipated to operate at 45% capacity, with 6 out of 29 on-street segments operating above the effective capacity threshold. - Overall, the Downtown Brampton parking system appears to be operating below effective capacity, and no major supply challenges are anticipated.
+The GO Transit parking lot is anticipated to continue operating at 100% capacity. - On-street parking is anticipated to operate at 45% capacity, with 6 out of 29 on-street segments operating above the effective capacity threshold. - Overall, the Downtown Brampton parking system appears to be operating below effective capacity.